-Students may also wish to access the Georgia Career Information System (GCIS) to learn the most current job and educational opportunities to advance career and educational planning.
+Students may also wish to research employment information to learn the most current job and educational opportunities to advance career and educational planning.

 GUIDANCE AND COUNSELING

 Counseling services and referrals to community agencies are available from a well-qualified staff of professionals.
 They will assist with developing career plans and personal goals; provide help with problems encountered in academic pursuits; and provide support in dealing with work-related, personal, or financial problems.